awsdocs/amazon-s3-developer-guide/doc_source/cloudtrail-logging.md

-# Logging Amazon S3 API Calls By Using AWS CloudTrail<a name="cloudtrail-logging"></a>
+# Logging Amazon S3 API Calls by Using AWS CloudTrail<a name="cloudtrail-logging"></a>

-Amazon S3 is integrated with CloudTrail, a service that captures specific API calls made to Amazon S3 from your AWS account and delivers the log files to an Amazon S3 bucket that you specify\.
-CloudTrail captures API calls made from the Amazon S3 console or from the Amazon S3 API\.
+Amazon S3 is integrated with AWS CloudTrail\.
+CloudTrail is a service that captures specific API calls made to Amazon S3 from your AWS account and delivers the log files to an Amazon S3 bucket that you specify\.
+It captures API calls made from the Amazon S3 console or from the Amazon S3 API\.

 Using the information collected by CloudTrail, you can determine what request was made to Amazon S3, the source IP address from which the request was made, who made the request, when it was made, and so on\.
 This information helps you to track changes made to your AWS resources and to troubleshoot operational issues\.
 CloudTrail makes it easier to ensure compliance with internal policies and regulatory standards\.
 To learn more about CloudTrail, including how to configure and enable it, see the [AWS CloudTrail User Guide](http://docs.aws.amazon.com/awscloudtrail/latest/userguide/)\.